thriveweb/sailinginparadise/content/boats/2025-04-15-island-time.md

   ### **Seawind 1160 Resort - up to 42 Guests**

   Introducing **'Island Time'**, the latest addition to our fleet, commissioned in 2023.
-This brand-new **Seawind 1160 Resort** is the ultimate **Gold Coast day charter** for events, parties, and group celebrations.
+This brand-new **Seawind 1160 Resort** is the ultimate **Gold Coast day charter boat** for events, parties, and group celebrations.

   Designed with seamless flow between indoor and outdoor areas, 'Island Time' comfortably hosts **up to 42 guests**.
 Enjoy a spacious shaded interior featuring a central island table and wraparound bench seating.
 Outside, relax on the expansive foredeck with trampolines and forward-facing seating with table zones, perfect for soaking up the Broadwater views.